datacamp/pythonwhat/docs/reference.rst

 Basic building blocks
 =====================

-.. autofunction:: pythonwhat.test_funcs.test_student_typed.has_code
+.. autofunction:: pythonwhat.has_funcs.has_code
-.. autofunction:: pythonwhat.test_funcs.test_output_contains.has_output
+.. autofunction:: pythonwhat.has_funcs.has_output
-.. autofunction:: pythonwhat.test_funcs.test_output_contains.has_printout
+.. autofunction:: pythonwhat.has_funcs.has_printout
-.. autofunction:: pythonwhat.test_funcs.test_import.has_import
+.. autofunction:: pythonwhat.has_funcs.has_import
-.. autofunction:: pythonwhat.check_funcs.has_equal_value
+.. autofunction:: pythonwhat.has_funcs.has_equal_value
-.. autofunction:: pythonwhat.check_funcs.has_equal_error
+.. autofunction:: pythonwhat.has_funcs.has_equal_error
-.. autofunction:: pythonwhat.check_funcs.has_equal_output
+.. autofunction:: pythonwhat.has_funcs.has_equal_output
-.. autofunction:: pythonwhat.check_funcs.has_equal_ast
+.. autofunction:: pythonwhat.has_funcs.has_equal_ast

 Checking objects
 ================